Belloabraham121/blaze-network/README.md

 - **For Everyone**: Works on any phone—smartphone or feature phone—so no one is left out, whether you’re in Lagos, Kano, or a rural village.
 - **Super Simple**: Send money, check balances, or move USDC across blockchains with easy texts or USSD codes, no crypto knowledge needed.
 - **Affordable**: We cover transaction fees (gas) and charge a small 1% fee on transfers, keeping costs low for you.
-- **Secure**: Your wallet is safely managed by our system, with encrypted keys and compliance with Nigeria’s regulations (NCC).
+- **Secure**: Your wallet is safely managed by our system and encrypted keys
 - **Connected Across Blockchains**: Move USDC to other networks like Ethereum seamlessly, opening up more DeFi opportunities without extra effort.

 ## 🚀 Getting Started